|

 reputation of being an honest writer, wouldn't

-Have I ever been to Kefallonia the island of
+Had I ever been to Kefalonia the island of Captain Corelli?

 and I happened to be on one of the ferries that